lavaman131/cartoonify/README.md

 This is a dreambooth model derived from `runwayml/stable-diffusion-v1-5` with additional fine-tuning of the text encoder.
 The weights were trained from a popular animation studio using [DreamBooth](https://dreambooth.github.io/).
 The fine-tuned model weights can be found [here](https://huggingface.co/lavaman131/cartoonify).
 Use the tokens **_disney style_** in your prompts for the effect.

-You can find some example images below:
+You can find some example images below for text-to-image translation using the model:

 <p float="left">
     <img width=256 height=256 src="./images/king.png">